VundleVim/Vundle.vim/README.md

 ## TODO:
 [Vundle] is a work in progress so any ideas/patches appreciated

-* activate newly added bundles on .vimrc reload or after :BundleInstall
+* √ activate newly added bundles on .vimrc reload or after :BundleInstall
+* √ use preview window for search results
 * improve error handling
 * allow specify revision/version?
 * search by description aswell
 * show descrption in search results
-* √ use preview window for search results
+* instead sourcing .vimrc before installation come up with another solution
 * documentation
 * tests
 * make it rock!